If you are thinking about changing careers you should think twice before using a career assessment test as a quick fix solution.

 Although I wouldn’t go so far as to say that a career aptitude test and fortune-telling are in the same category, there are some obvious areas of crossover.

 A need to have someone or something directly tell us what to do about our problems and to avoid the usual personal decision-making process is not usually conducive to personal growth.

 Career Counselors often include a word of warning about a career assessment test before they are administered to let clients know the potential pitfalls.

-Most clients see a career test as a type of magic wand and think that the test ‘must be right’ even if they nod their ahead in agreement with you while explain about the limitations.
+Most clients see a career test as a type of magic wand and think that the test ‘must be right’ even if they nod their head in agreement with you while explaining about the limitations.

-If you seek career change advice you should consider the long-term personal cost of opting for quick fix solutions to your career selection
+If you seek career change advice you should consider the long-term personal cost of opting for quick-fix solutions to your career selection decisions.